oberrow/cmd-game/README.md

 ##  Known issues
 ### -------------------------------------------------------------------------------------------------------
-1. The colisions don't work (at all)
+1. The colisions to work needs you to send input
+2. CTRL-C won't terminate the program anymore

 ## Notes
 ### -------------------------------------------------------------------------------------------------------